Software-Engineering-Group-4-Maamy/chat-bot/README.md

 As we promised in the A2 version, "Future revisions and additions could improve versatility", we have delivered on that promise.

-You can find a list of the features and improvements in A3 [here](#a3-features-and-improvements).
+In assignment 4 we separated and each team member worked on furthering the chatbot individually.
+You can find a list of the features and improvements in A4 further down in the document.

 The MIT liscence is in this same direcory and is named <a href="https://github.com/Software-Engineering-Group-4-Maamy/chat-bot/blob/main/LICENSE" target="_blank">LICENSE</a>.